Building a Cathedral in Print: The Word on Fire Bible Trailer

 Final Outcome

-We created an photorealistic short film that visualizes the concept of taking all the rich tradition, art, and writing from classical and contemporary authors, all coming together in the final printed book.
+We created a product trailer that visualizes the work of combining the rich tradition, art, and commentary, from classical and contemporary sources all coming together in the final printed book.

 Sourcing textures from libraries, building 3D materials from scratch, and using designs that were already made for the printing, everything was done in CGI and produced remotely.